-- 4.3 Internal Audit provides an independent and objective opinion to the organisation on the control environment by objectively examining, evaluating and reporting on its adequacy. - 4.4 The Head of Audit and Risk Management develops the Annual Internal Audit Plan which is then delivered by an external contractor and by Reading and Wokingham Borough Council's internal audit teams under an agreement made under Section 113 of the Local Government Act 1972. - 4.5 Based on the work of Internal Audit during the year 2014/15, the Head of Audit and Risk Management gave the following opinion:- - from the internal audit work carried out during the year, the Head of Audit and Risk Management is able to provide reasonable assurance that for most areas the Authority has sound systems of internal control in place in accordance with proper practices but some areas with significant weaknesses were identified where a limited assurance opinion has been given; - key systems of control are operating satisfactorily except for the areas of limited assurance; and - there are adequate arrangements in place for risk management and corporate governance - 4.6 Where limited assurances have been concluded, the Head of Audit and Risk Management reports the detailed findings to the Governance and Audit Committee and follow-up audits are carried out within the following year to ensure that actions have been implemented.
-In addition, the Chief Executive meets with the Head of Audit and Risk Management on a quarterly basis and the Corporate Management Team receive six monthly progress reports on Internal Audit.
+- 4.3 Internal Audit provides an independent and objective opinion to the organisation on the control environment by objectively examining, evaluating and reporting on its adequacy. - 4.4 The Head of Audit and Risk Management develops the Annual Internal Audit Plan which is then delivered by two external contractors and by Wokingham and Reading Borough Councils' internal audit teams under an agreement made under Section 113 of the Local Government Act 1972. - 4.5 Based on the work of Internal Audit during the year 2016/17, the Head of Audit and Risk Management gave the following opinion:- - from the internal audit work carried out during the year, the Head of Audit and Risk Management is able to provide reasonable assurance that for most areas the Authority has sound systems of internal control in place in accordance with proper practices but some areas with significant weaknesses were identified where a limited assurance opinion has been given; - key systems of control are operating satisfactorily except for the areas of limited assurance; and - there are adequate arrangements in place for risk management and corporate governance - 4.6 The Head of Audit and Risk Management reports outcomes for all audits to the Corporate Management Team and the Governance and Audit Committee in twice yearly progress reports.
+For audits where a limited assurance opinion has been concluded, the Head of Audit and Risk Management reports details of the significant findings to the Corporate Management Team and the Governance and Audit Committee and follow-up audits are carried out to ensure that actions have been taken to address the areas of concern.
+For other audits, the Head of Audit and Risk Management obtains management updates on the progress on implementation of agreed recommendations and this information is also reported to the Corporate Management Team and the Governance and Audit Committee In addition, the Chief Executive and the S151 Officer both meet with the Head of Audit and Risk Management on a regular basis.